Goddess Pilgrimage to Crete

 Mim Neal, of Colorado, who went on the trip in 2013, described an aspect of the Minoan civilization that explains why even today the culture continues to fascinate feminist authors and seekers.

-(They were also two and three stories high and had a form of indoor plumbing–Not bad for three-plus millennia ago.)
+"To me, these ruins illustrate the egalitarian aspect of Minoan culture.
+All the houses were about the same size.
+(They were also two and three stories high and had a form of indoor plumbing--Not bad for three-plus millennia ago.)

 Mim described an event during the trip that in some ways sums up the power of this journey.

 "The group was to gather at a Minoan tomb, Tholos, near Kamilari.
 Because of back problems, I walked so slowly that Mika and I lost sight of the others and wandered around for an hour before giving up and creating our own little ritual on the side of a dirt road, in the middle of nowhere important.